We are looking for motivated and curious scientists to join our team!

 Graduate students

 If you are a student in one of those programs and are interested in joining or rotating in the lab, please email Dr. Devineni to set up a meeting.
 Feel free to also reach out if you are a prospective student interested in applying to one of those programs and have questions.
+(Prospective students who email asking to join the lab directly, without mention of the relevant graduate programs, are unlikely to receive a response.)

 Undergraduate students

 We periodically have openings for undergraduates to do research in our lab.
 We are interested in students with a biology, neuroscience, engineering, or computer science background.
 Undergraduate projects could include conducting experiments with fruit flies or doing programming and data analysis, depending on your interests and skills.
-You may be able to get paid or receive course credit for doing research (info for Biology majors here).

 High school students